 SeaPro access from a web browser is normally though a router or switched network but by enabling a windows Mobile Hotspot (even though the PC may not be connected to the internet) you can connect other devices by wi-fi, Bluetooth or Ethernet and they can access some services on the PC; enable the web server in SeaPro and off you go.
 With my old 15.5" laptop it's slow but it works.

-SeaPro with two windows open, the right hand one active when I
+SeaPro with two windows open, the right hand one active when I connected the iPad and is shown below on an iPad. |

-The screen shown on a 10.5" iPad browser (with other tabs),
+The screen shown on a 10.5" iPad browser (with other tabs), current position, current track and AIS contacts would be shown if the PC was connected to AIS. |

 Another approach would be to use the Windows remote desktop functionality but that is not available on my Home edition of Windows 10.